AbediMostafa/laravel-todo/README.md

 ## considerations
 - Be sure to use ExtendedUser with correct namespace
-- Set up the email configuration in then .env file before using the package
+- Set up the email configuration in the .env file before using the package

 ## Usage